spencern/reaction-stripe/README.md

     # Deal with Error
   else
     # results contains boolean for saved
-    # and a payment object with information about the transaction
+    # and a capture object with information about the transaction
 ```

 Note: this package automatically converts the total charge amount into smallest currency units as is required by Stripe before the API call is made.